-1 - This modified TR-606 has one of three approaches to battery backup
+1 - This Devil Fish has one of three approaches to battery backup

-In the printed version of this manual, one of the boxes below is marked with an X to indicate whether Option A, B or C is used in this machine.
+In the printed version of this manual, one of the boxes below is marked with an X to indicate whether Option A, B or C is used in this Devil Fish.

-Option Memory backup system Care and maintenance [] A Page 5.
+Option Memory backup system Care and maintenance [] A Page 7.
 Permanently installed cylindrical lithium metal non-rechargeable battery (0.30 grams of lithium).
 Have a technician check the voltage after 10 years, and then every 5 or so years after that.
-The battery will probably last for decades. [] B Page 6.
+The battery will probably last for decades. [] B Page 10.
 C-cell batteries with under-voltage protection, large capacitor and 2032 lithium metal non- rechargeable battery (coin / button cell with 0.07 grams of lithium) holder without a 2032 battery.
-By removing the back panel of the TR-606, such a battery can be installed by the user.
+By removing the back panel of the Devil Fish, such a battery can be installed by the user.
 Keep four C-cell alkaline batteries in the machine at all times, unless you install the lithium battery, which involves taking the back off the machine.
 The alkaline C-cell batteries will last for years, except to the extent that you drain them by running the machine without a power adaptor.
 It is best to install fresh C-cell batteries every 3 to 5 years.
 If you have installed a lithium battery, have a technician check the battery voltage after 10 years, and every 5 years after that.
-Since the coin-cells are inexpensive, it is probably best to install a fresh one every 10 years or so. []C As above, but with a 2032 battery already installed.
-Page 12.
+Since the coin-cells are inexpensive, it is probably best to install a fresh one every 10 years or so. [] C Page 16.
+As above, but with a 2032 battery already installed.
+All new TB-303 Devil Fishes from 2018 onwards have this option, except for those in AluCases.
+Have a technician check the battery voltage after 10 years, and every 5 years after that.
+Since the 2032 coin-cells are inexpensive, it is probably best to install a fresh one every 10 years or so.